gnudo/source-size-calculator/README.md

 ======================
 ## Introduction

-The following tools provide the source size calculation introduced by G. Lovric _et al._ (submitted to Opt.
-Exp.).
-Please be aware that the current version is in **beta state** and not (yet) very user friendly.
-However we are currently refactoring the code to facilitate simple usage.
+The following scripts include the source size calculation tools introduced by Lovric _et al._ [Opt.
+Express 22, 2745 (2014), http://doi.org/q9m].
+Feel free to report anz kind of bugs or suggestions: [\[Issues\]](https://github.com/gnudo/source-size-calculator/issues)

 ## Structure

 - `classes` folder: contains all methods for calculating source sizes
-- `scripts` folder: will contain all higher-level methods (for fitting etc.) that can be called directly with the needed parameters (all files in this folder are currently being rewritten)
+- `scripts` folder: contains the implementation for the source size calculation as well for the multilayer characterization
-- `examples` folder: contains examples that can be run to see how the tools work (to be populated further)
+- `examples` folder: contains examples that can be run to see how the tools work

 ## Tutorial